orditeck/2ndbrain/Home Lab.md

 My home lab is a place to:
 - self-host and own my data
+- have fun while learning
 - try, experiment, fail
-- test my patience
-- contemplate the meaning of life after losing countless hours for a missing character
+- test my patience and contemplate the meaning of life after losing countless hours for a missing character in a config file
-- lean
-- madidate

 ### How it started

-I started coding at an early age.
+I started coding at an early age by reading online and self teaching myself.
 It started with HTML & CSS ("coding"), then some JavaScript and then PHP.
 I really loved PHP.
 While EasyPHP wasn't bad, I really wanted to understand how it works and how to set it up **myself**.

 ![[Pasted image 20230205103031.png]]